"For the use and good and profit of anyone who wants to enter this profession."

 7. Cover the pigment with more distilled water (I would err on the side of too much water, rather than too little, see below), and close the jar tightly.

-NOTES: It may be that certain pigments just will not wet.
-I find that adding a drop or two of ethyl ("rubbing") alcohol to the pigment will help the water moisten it; some also claim a tiny bit of vodka will help.
+It may be that certain pigments (such as Alizarin Crimson) just will not wet.
+I find that adding a drop or two of ethyl alcohol ("rubbing alcohol" in common drugstore dilutions of 70%) to the pigment will help the water moisten it.
+Some also claim a tiny bit of vodka will help.

 I prefer to put a lot of water over my pigments.
 If a wet pigment paste should dry out it will be rock-hard and very difficult to re-wet and re-grind.
 The extra water is insurance against that occurring.